syseleven/grav-docs-syseleven-stack/pages/03.Howtos/08.vpnaas/docs.en.md

 +--------------------------+--------------------------------------------------------+
 ```

-### Step Six: Check if the VPN works properly
+### Step Seven: Check if the VPN works properly

-Create virtual machines with interfaces in `right_sub` and `left_sub`, and make sure they can reach each other, by sending ICMP echo requests to internal IP addresses.
+Create virtual machines with interfaces in `right-subnet` and `left-subnet`, and make sure they can reach each other, by sending ICMP echo requests to internal IP addresses.
 Note that one of this virtual machines needs to have a Floating IP address, so you can reach the VM itself.

 ## Note on Interoperatibility